 The Company is subject to income taxes in the U.S., various states, Israel and certain other foreign jurisdictions.
-In the U.S., Stratasys Inc. may be subject to examination by the Internal Revenue Service ("IRS") for the years 2011, 2012 and 2013.
-The IRS has completed its examination of Stratasys Inc.'s federal income tax returns for the years 2009 and 2010.
+In the U.S., Stratasys, Inc. is currently being audited by the Internal Revenue Service ("IRS") for the years 2011 and 2012 and may be subject to examination for 2013.
+The IRS has completed its examination of Stratasys, Inc.'s federal income tax returns for the years 2009 and 2010.
 The Company files income tax returns in various jurisdictions with varying statutes of limitations.
-Tax returns of Stratasys Ltd. submitted in Israel through the 2008 tax year are considered to be final.
+Tax returns of Stratasys Ltd. submitted in Israel through the 2012 tax year are considered to be final following settlement upon audit.
 The expiration of the statute of limitations related to the various other foreign and state income tax returns that the Company and its subsidiaries file vary by state and foreign jurisdiction.

-At December 31, 2013 and 2012, the Company had unrecognized tax benefits of \$7.4 million and \$3.8 million, respectively.
+As of December 31, 2014 and 2013, the Company had unrecognized tax benefits of \$8.6 million and \$10.3 million, respectively.
 If recognized, these benefits would favorably impact the effective tax rate.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows:

-in thousands 2013 2012 Balance at beginning of year \$ 3,809 \$ 1,598 Additions for tax positions related to the current year 1,248 223 Additions for tax positions related to previous years 2,562 14 Additions from the merger - 3,130 Reduction of reserve for statute expirations (254) (1,156) Balance at end of year \$ 7,365 \$ 3,809
+December 31, 2014 De cember 31, 2013] December 31, 2012 Balance at beginning of year \$ 10,346 \$ 4,041 \$ 1,598 Additions for tax positions related to the current year 2,705 3,997 455 Additions for tax positions related to previous years 734 2,562 14 Reduction of reserve for statute expirations (5,233) (254) (1,156) Addition from the Stratasys-Objet merger 3,130 Balance at end of year \$ 8,552 \$ 10,346 \$ 4,041

-The balance of the reserve for tax uncertainties includes 0.2 million for estimated interest and penalties at December 31, 2013 and 2012.
-The Company currently estimates that unrecognized tax benefits will not change materially in the next twelve months.
+The balance of the reserve for tax uncertainties includes \$183 thousand for estimated interest and penalties at December 31, 2014.
+The Company does not expect uncertain tax positions to change significantly over the next twelve months.